-- (p) 'Any authority in India.'
-The words of the Act are: 'the Governors of the Presidencies of Fort St. George and Bombay respectively in Council, or the Governor or Lieutenant-Governor in Council of any presidency or other territory for which a council may be appointed, with power to make laws and regulations by virtue of this Act.' - (q) These were the old limits of the East India Company's charter.
+- (o) This reproduces 3 & 4 Will.
+IV, c.
+85, s.
+46, and is the reason why the sanction of the Secretary of State in Council is recited in the preamble to the Punjab Courts Act, 1884 (XVIII of 1884, printed in the Punjab Code). - (p) 'Any authority in India.'
+The words of the Act are: 'the Governors of the Presidencies of Fort St. George and Bombay respectively in Council, or the Governor or Lieutenant-Governor in Council of any presidency or other territory for which a council may be appointed, with power to make laws and regulations by virtue of this Act.' - (q) These were the old limits of the East India Company's charter. - 64.-(I) (a) At a legislative meeting of the governor-Business general's council no business shall be transacted other than tive meetthe consideration of measures introduced [or proposed to be introduced] (b) into the Council for the purpose of enactment, or the alteration of rules for the conduct of business at legislative meetings (c). - (2) At a legislative meeting of the governor-general's council no motion shall be entertained other than a motion for leave to introduce a measure into the council for the at legislaings.
+[24 & 25 Viet. c.
+67, 8.
+19. o Edw.
+VII, c.
+4, s.
+5.]

-Business at legislative meetings [24 & 25 Vict. c 67, 8 19.
-55 & 56 Vict. c.
-14, s.
-2]
+purpose of enactment, or having reference to a measure introduced [or proposed to be introduced] (b) into the council for that purpose, [or having reference to some rule for the conduct of business] (b).

-- 64.-(I) (a) At a legislative meeting of the governor-general's council no business shall be transacted other than the consideration of measures introduced [or proposed to be introduced] (b) into the Council for the purpose of enactment, or the alteration of rules for the conduct of business at legislative meetings. - (2) At a legislative meeting of the governor-general's council no motion shall be entertained other than a motion for leave to introduce a measure into the council for the purpose of enactment, or having reference to a measure introduced [or proposed to be introduced] (b) into the council for that purpose, [or having reference to some rule for the conduct of business] (b). - (3) It shall not be lawful, without the previous sanction of the governor-general, to introduce at any legislative meeting of the governor-general's council any measure affecting- - (a) The public debt or public revenues of India or imposing any charge on the revenues of India (c); or - (b) The religion or religious rites and usages of any class of His Majesty's subjects in India; - (c) The discipline or maintenance of any part of His Majesty's military or naval forces; or - (d) The relations of the Government with foreign princes or States. - (4) Provided that the Governor-General in Council may, with the sanction of the Secretary of State in Council, make rules authorizing at any legislative meeting of the governor-general's council a discussion of the annual financial statement of the Governor-General in Council and the asking of questions, but under such conditions and restrictions as to subject or otherwise as may be in the said rules prescribed and declared.
-No member at any such meeting of the council shall have power to submit or propose any resolution or to divide the council in respect of any such financial discussion or the answer to any question asked under the authority of this section or the rules made under this subsection.
-Rules made under this subsection, shall not be subject to alteration or amendment at legislative meetings of the council (d).
+- (3) It shall not be lawful, without the previous sanction of the governor-general, to introduce at any legislative meeting of the governor-general's council any measure affecting- - (a) The public debt or public revenues of India or imposing any charge on the revenues of India (d); or - (b) The religion or religious rites and usages of any class of His Majesty's subjects in India; or - (c) The discipline or maintenance of any part of His Majesty's military or naval forces; or - (d) The relations of the Government with foreign princes or States. - (4) Provided that the Governor-General in Council must, with the sanction of the Secretary of State in Council, make rules authorizing at any legislative meeting of the governor-general's council the discussion of the annual financial statement of the Governor-General in Council and of any matter of general public interest and the asking of questions, but under such conditions and restrictions as may be in the said rules prescribed.
+Rules made under this sub-section shall not be subject to alteration or amendment at legislative meetings of the council (e).